tapanhegde26/InfraAsCodeWithTerraformAndAnsible/README.md

 * you should see setup mediawiki page as below
     ![alt text](https://github.com/sheldon-cooper26/InfraAsCodeWithTerraformAndAnsible/blob/main/image.png?raw=true)

-## Project status
+## Project-status
     In-progress

+## Challenges
+* with this automation I was only able to install mediawiki in ec2-instance.
+But, complete setup requires manual intervention, like we need to set language, add db details for wiki manually by following web instructions.
+Need to find a way to automate this, so that complete installation+configuration suite can be automated.

-## Room for improvment
+## Future-improvment
 This project can be improved in below areas.
 * Ansible variables handling :
-    * I am planning to upgrade this project by using ansible vault to store db credentials in encrypted format
+    * I am working to upgrade this project by using ansible vault to store db credentials in encrypted format

 * Terraform file declaration :
     * Modules can be created and these module templates can be used in main.tf which is used ec2-instance creation.